ToolShedTested

 #2: BLACK+DECKER BDCR20B -- Best Budget

-At $69 bare tool, the BDCR20B is the cheapest way to get a cordless reciprocating saw into a DIYer's hands.
+at the current retailer price bare tool, the BDCR20B is the cheapest way to get a cordless reciprocating saw into a DIYer's hands.
 It is light enough to use one-handed on small pruning, shares batteries with the B+D 20V lineup (blowers, string trimmers, drills), and handles anything up to 3" live wood without straining.

 The tradeoff is vibration.
 On cuts over 3 inches it starts to beat your arm, and runtime is noticeably shorter than pro tools.
 For occasional yard cleanup and small branches, it is a legitimate deal.
 For all-day pruning, step up.